Ryan-ruan/project2/README.md

 # README

-Hi, I changed the README - Lingxiao
+The Project will be deployed on the heroku - Lingxiao

 This README would normally document whatever steps are necessary to get the application up and running.